dana-ross/danaross.dev/content/manager-readme.md

 </blockquote>

 ### Respect
 We usually don’t get to pick our co-workers.
 We all need to find common ground, work together and not get in the way of anybody else getting their work done.
-That means personal respect, respecting boundaries, and acting like grown-up professionals here to do a job.
+That means personal respect, respecting boundaries, and acting like professionals.

 ### Growth
 You ever hear that joke that goes?: